roman-milk/roman-milk.github.io/jen-and-me.md

  Jen lay beside us, and kissed us both while I slowly screwed her friend.
 She finally kissed me hard, then looking into my eyes she spoke.
 "Fuck her, Steve.
 Show her what a big dick can do.
 Fuck the shit out of her."

  Marisa agreed.
 "Yes, Uuuunnngh, FUCK, God you fill me so tight.
 I want to come on your big, thick cock again.
 Gaaawwwwd, damn you feel good."
-Report_Story #2